 This command will answer with the application search PATH of your current Linux user.

 Echo into file on Remote System

-Sometimes you might want to write text into a file that is on another Linux system.
-As long as both systems are connected over a LAN or the Internet, then you can use SSH to do that.
-The ssh command has the -f command line switch to pass commands directly by ssh and then go to the background which allows you to enter a password (if required).
+Sometimes you might want to write text into a file on another Linux system.
+As long as both systems are connected over a LAN or the Internet, you can use SSH.
+The ssh command has the -f command line switch to pass commands directly by ssh and then go to the background, allowing you to enter a password (if required).

 ssh [email protected] -f 'echo "Text added via SSH" >> /tmp/test.txt'